How to host a wrapping party

 It has become an unmissable tradition.
+This gift wrapping party gathers together friends to do the enjoyable chore of wrapping Christmas gifts.
 It started out because of a plethora of supplies I needed to share and a desire to accomplish a common task with my favorite people.

 I usually host this day of wrapping, the Thursday before Christmas.
 There are always friends that haven’t finished their gift shopping and there are other friends that have been all wrapped-up for weeks.
 This has worked out to be a great way for me to get to spend time with my friends over the holiday season and for all of us to do something both necessary and creative all “rolled” (lol, wrapping pun) into one.